 NiteRider currently uses Cree LEDs in our entire rechargeable line up.
 Cree is recognized as a world leader when it comes to high power LEDs.
-These LEDs produce more light with less power and as a result generate less heat which extends the life cycle of the LEDs.
+These LEDs produce more light with less energy and as a result, give longer run times when used with batteries and generate less heat which extends the life cycle of the LEDs.

-If LEDs are the engine in bike lights then reflectors are the transmission.
+If LEDs are the engine in bike lights, then reflectors are the transmission.
 What good are all those lumens if you don’t focus them into a usable light for bike riding?
-Too often we see bike light manufacturers using off the shelf optics and collimators.
+Too often, we see bike light manufacturers using off the shelf optics and collimators.
 Collimators often produce a beam with a very bright “hot spot” with very little spill or peripheral light.
-This type of beam pattern works fine for a flash light application, but is not ideal for a bike light application where high rates of movement are involved.
-At NiteRider we design all of our reflectors for a bike riding application and our beam patterns produce a smooth centerbeam with ample spill light.
-This beam pattern assures not only the trail directly in front is visible, but the surrounding area is lit as well.
+This type of beam pattern works fine for a flash light application, but is not ideal for a bike light application where high rates of movement are involved and peripheral vision is essential.
+At NiteRider, we design all of our reflectors for a bike riding application and our beam patterns produce a smooth center beam with ample peripheral light.
+This beam pattern assures not only that the trail directly in front is visible, but that the surrounding area is lit as well.

-We are the only bike light manufacturer to use an optical grade Borofloat glass lens and reflector custom designed for riding.
-This optical package minimizes light transmission loss and makes sure you get more light where you need it most.
+We are the only bike light manufacturer to use an optical grade, Borofloat glass lens and reflector custom designed for riding.
+This optical package minimizes light transmission loss and makes sure you get light where you need it most.

 Batteries are the gas in the tank and we are very serious about the brand and quality of battery that goes into our lighting systems.
 We use only ‘best in class’ battery cell technologies to guarantee quality and safety.
 After extensive testing we have determined that the best manufacturers of rechargeable, Lithium Ion batteries are Samsung and Panasonic.
 We only use Samsung and Panasonic batteries in our Lumina and Pro Series lighting systems.